Andrew Surmani: Nonprofits

 He was a founding board member and is a past president of the international education nonprofit Jazz Education Network (JEN).

+Surmani currently serves on The Sessions Board.
+The Sessions provides the bridge between dreams and reality by Enriching artist lives through Education, focusing on Empowering and sharpening their business skills in the pursuit of excellence.

 Surmani also served on the Music and Arts Technology Industry Advisory Board at Indiana University - Purdue University Indianapolis (IUPUI) and the Technology In Music Education (TI:ME) Advisory Board.
 He was the founder and past president of the MATES Foundation, a 501(c)(3) non-profit corporation formed to support a new arts and technology charter school in Thousand Oaks, California.

-Surmani is a native of Oakland, California, and now resides in Los Angeles, California.
+Surmani is a native of Oakland, California and Skyline_High_School_(Oakland,_California), and now resides in Los Angeles, California.